jashkenas/ruby-processing/README.md

 # Ruby-Processing

-Checkout the development branch [here]:https://github.com/monkstone/ruby-processing, pretty soon we will expect to retrun to hosting ruby-processing at rubygems.org `gem install ruby-processing` some volunteer testers rquired especially Mac Windows users.
+Checkout the development branch [here]:https://github.com/monkstone/ruby-processing, pretty soon we will expect to return to hosting ruby-processing at rubygems.org `gem install ruby-processing` some volunteer testers rquired especially Mac Windows users.

 Is a ruby wrapper around the [Processing][] code art framework, built using [JRuby][].